danchoi/ri_vim/README.markdown

 that gem (assuming it exists and is called README.*) by pressing `,g`.

-If you've generated the HTML RDoc documentation for this Gem, you can open it in a web browser by pressing `,g`.
+If you've generated the HTML RDoc documentation for this Gem, you can open it in a web browser by pressing `,h`.

 ## How to generate ri documentation